shaunkeegan/shaunkeegan.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Research Fellow at the London School of Hygiene & Tropical Medicine, where I study the epidemiology of infectious diseases using statistical and mathematical modelling.
+I'm a Research Fellow at the London School of Hygiene & Tropical Medicine, where I work on the epidemiology of infectious diseases using statistical and mathematical modelling.
 My work focuses on understanding how pathogens spread, with the goal of informing public health interventions — particularly in the context of vaccine development and antimicrobial resistance.
 I have a strong interest in statistical epidemiology, mathematical models of infectious disease, and the dynamics of coinfection.

 # Research Interests